Chart Color Schemes

 Rockville features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 62.7% of all households, including 19.7% couples with children, 24.8% couples without children, and 16.1% single parent families.
-Non-family households make up the remaining 37.3%, with lone person households at 32.9% and group households comprising 4.6%.
-The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.5.
+Non-family households account for the remaining 37.3%, with lone person households at 32.9% and group households comprising 4.6%.
+The median household size is 2.3 people, smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households